wanghongran2023/Azure-CMS-for-articles/README.md

 | 13.
 STORAGE_ACCOUNT		| Name for Storage Account |
 | 14.
 STORAGE_KEY		| Access key for Storage Account |
 | 15.
 APP_NAME			| Name for App service |

-The app registration should have the Contributor role, and GitHub federated access should be set up for the repository repo:wanghongran2023/Azure-CMS-for-articles:environment:Production.
-After running the Infrastructure construction workflow, you will get the storage account access key, which should be set as the STORAGE_KEY secret.

 ## Project Instructions (For Student)